Almerish/COSC-4351-Group-6/README.md

 ![Screenshot](xampp2.PNG)

-Once inside this folder download the Final folder from this github repo and place it inside of the gtdocs folder. <br>
+Once inside xampp -> htdocs folder download the "Final" folder from our github repo and place it inside of the htdocs folder. <br>
 Once the folder has been place start XAMPP.
 Once the application has started select start for the Apache module. <br>

 ![Screenshot](xampp.PNG)